FeatureBaseDB/featurebase/docs/examples.md

 ##### 0 columns → 1 frame

-cab_type: contains one row for each type of cab.
+**cab_type**: contains one row for each type of cab.
 Each column, representing one ride, has a bit set in exactly one row of this frame.
 The mapping is a simple enumeration, for example yellow=0, green=1, etc. The values of the bits in this frame are determined by the source of the data.
 That is, we're importing data from several disparate sources: NYC yellow taxi cabs, NYC green taxi cabs, and Uber cars.
 For each source, the single row to be set in the cab_type frame is constant.

 ##### 1 column → 1 frame

 The following three frames are mapped in a simple direct way from single columns of the original data.

-dist_miles: each row represents rides of a certain distance.
+**dist_miles:** each row represents rides of a certain distance.
 The mapping is simple: as an example, row 1 represents rides with a distance in the interval [0.5, 1.5].
 That is, we round the floating point value of distance to an integer, and use that as the row ID directly.
 Generally, the mapping from a floating point value to a row ID could be arbitrary.
 The rounding mapping is concise to implement, which simplifies importing and analysis.
 As an added bonus, it's human-readable.
 We'll see this pattern used several times.

 In PDK parlance, we define a Mapper, which is simply a function that returns integer row IDs.
 PDK has a number of predefined mappers that can be described with a few parameters.
 One of these is LinearFloatMapper, which applies a linear function to the input, and casts it to an integer, so the rounding is handled implicitly.
 In code:
 ```go